codineslifen/MusicTouchpad-XY-Multioctave-w-Continuous-CustomizableScales-12ETandJINotation-AutomaticallyColored/README.md

 > - SFMBE.

-*The code is created by ChatGPT.
+*The codes were created by ChatGPT.
 (I don't understand coding yet, esp.
 JavaScript.)*

 Just for fun playing.